nais/doc/tenants/nav/security/README.md

 #### Network security

-Network security in NAIS is achieved by [Access Policy](../nais-application/access-policy.md) that is backed by [Kubernetes Network Policies][kubernetes-network-policies].
+Network security in NAIS is achieved by [Access Policy](../how-to-guides/access-policies.md) that is backed by [Kubernetes Network Policies][kubernetes-network-policies].
 This controls traffic between pods in the same cluster as well as outgoing traffic from the cluster.

-Pod-to-pod traffic is also protected by [mTLS with Linkerd](../nais-application/linkerd.md) that attaches a sidecar to every pod that handles the encryption and decryption of traffic between pods and authenticates the identity of the pods.
+Pod-to-pod traffic is also protected by mTLS with Linkerd that attaches a sidecar to every pod that handles the encryption and decryption of traffic between pods and authenticates the identity of the pods.